skip to log on skip to main content

 • Cultural factors can also play a role, as some cultures are more comfortable talking about death than others.

-“We get comments ranging from ‘it’s something I’ll do when I get the chance’, right through to ‘it’s not going to bother me because I’ll be dead and someone else will sort it out when I’m gone’,” Hawkins says.
+“We get comments ranging from: ‘it’s something I’ll do when I get the chance’, right through to: ‘it’s not going to bother me because I’ll be dead and someone else will sort it out when I’m gone’,” Hawkins says.

-Facing is better than avoiding
+Facing it is better than avoiding it

 Matters could also end up in the hands of the public trustee, which can be an expensive way of having the estate administered.
 Assets could be realised and cash dispersed in the interests of simplicity and fairness, even in cases where holding them longer term would lead to a better outcome for the beneficiaries.

-Some people opt for a simple post office will kit, but these can have adverse consequences.
-Barlow gives the example of two people who have children from a prior marriage.
-They buy a house together as joint tenants and each do a do-it-yourself will leaving their half-share of the house to their children from their prior relationship.
+They buy a house together as joint tenants and each complete a do-it-yourself will, leaving their half-share of the house to their children from their prior relationship.
 If one of the parents dies the house will pass in full to their partner because it is jointly held, and their children will miss out.
 A will kit also does not consider how to make the wealth transfer as tax efficient as possible.

 How to start planning your estate